wurmlab/SBC361-programming-in-R/practical.md

 #### Q10.
 Make a function takes a vector of words as input, and outputs the number of characters in the longest word.

+#### Q11.A Extra arguments:
 Another neat thing that we can do is set default values for our arguments.
-Have another look at the `timeConverter()` function you modified in Q10.
+Have another look at the `timeConverter()` function you modified in Q9.
 Most of the time, you will probably want run it with `additional.hours` being 0.
 To do this, you can make `additional.hours=0` as a default.
 With default valus for arguments,function take the syntax `myFunction <- function(argument1, ..., argument2=default) {code including argument1, argument2, ...}`.
 The default argument generally goes in the end of the argument list.

-#### Q11.
-Make the `additional.hours` be defined as 0 by default in the `timeConverter()` function.
+#### Q11.B Make the `additional.hours` be defined as 0 by default in the `timeConverter()` function.
 Run it without defining `additional.hours` and defining it to different number of seconds.

 #### Q12.
 This task is a bit more challenging!
 Go back to your function for converting kilometres to miles; make a copy with an appropriate new name.
 The new extended function you must create should: